-Asprey Lecture
+Asprey Lecture Series

-The Asprey Lecture Series is an annual series of lectures featuring the country’s most prominent mathematicians.
+The Asprey Distinguished Lecture Series is an annual series of lectures featuring the country’s most prominent mathematicians.
 The lecture series is in honor of Winifred Asprey, a Vassar graduate who taught mathematics and computer science at Vassar for 38 years before her retirement in 1982.
 Professor Asprey was one of the most admired members of the Vassar faculty and was nationally recognized as a spokesperson for mathematics and computer science.
 She founded Vassar’s Computer Center in the mid-60’s—one of the first such at a liberal arts college.
 She continued to live in the Poughkeepsie area until her death in 2007.

 Past Asprey Lectures